MicrosoftDocs/Viva/Viva/topics/edit-a-topic.md

 search.appverid:
 - MET150
 ms.localizationpriority:  medium
-description: Learn how to edit an existing topic in Microsoft Topics.
+description: Learn how to edit an existing topic in Topics.
 ---

-# Edit an existing topic in Microsoft Topics
+# Edit an existing topic in Topics

 </br>